How to register a domain name and get web hosting

 Can I change my web hosting provider without changing the domain?

-Yes, even in this case, you own the domain name and can change its settings to point to any hosting provider.
+Yes, you own the domain name and can change its settings to point to any hosting provider.